 Wildlife Conservation Efforts

-Since poaching is rising, the park also works with San Diego Zoo Wildlife Alliance to protect and breed animals that aren’t safe in their native environments, most notably 11 elephants saved from execution by a zoo in Swaziland.
+Since poaching is rising, the park also works with the San Diego Zoo Wildlife Alliance to protect and breed animals that aren’t safe in their native environments.
+Most notably, 11 elephants were saved from execution by a zoo in Swaziland.

 The Nikita Kahn Rhino Rescue Center houses six rescued rhinos.
 Their cutting-edge white rhino surrogacy program is the only program of its kind and the best chance to bring the species back from the edge of extinction (there are now only two left in the world).
 These are just a few examples of the San Diego Zoo Safari Park conservation efforts.